 Applicants who completed their degree at a different institution can upload an unofficial transcript of their results to date with their online application if their official final transcript is not yet available.
 Successful applicants will then be required to submit an official final transcript of results satisfying course entry requirements prior to enrolment.
 University of Melbourne graduates do not need to submit a transcript.

-Applicants for all specialisations except Psychology and Economics must prepare and submit a 300-word Honours thesis proposal using the Honours thesis proposal form 2016 (870kb Word doc) as part of their online application by the application closing date.
+Applicants for all specialisations except Psychology must prepare and submit an Honours thesis proposal using the Honours thesis proposal form (890kb Word docx) as part of their application by the application closing date (except applicants for the Geography or Economics programs who should submit a different thesis proposal document, see notes below).
 Applicants are strongly encouraged to seek feedback from a potential supervisor prior to applying.
-Please note however, that thesis supervisors are assigned when you commence your course, and discussing your thesis proposal with a staff member does not guarantee your choice of supervisor.
+Thesis supervisors are usually assigned when you commence your course and discussing your thesis proposal with a staff member does not guarantee your choice of supervisor.